-Experiencing a farm-stay is a unique holiday experience for overseas travellers, especially children from big cities who have never seen, let alone touched a real live sheep.
-Even for a born and bred Kiwi like myself, it’s still a thrill to see working dogs rounding up sheep – and honestly, who could resist this hairy face?
+The New Zealand Farmstay holidays is especially appealing for families with young children.
+These children are often city kids and have never seen, yet let alone touched a baby lamb.
+Even for a born and bred Kiwi like myself, it’s still a thrill to see working dogs rounding up sheep.
+Honestly, who could resist this hairy face?